Apple Maps: Nearby

+The "Nearby" feature in Apple Maps is available on iOS 15 and watchOS 8 It allows users to search for nearby places of interest, such as restaurants, gas stations, and parking lots, among others.
+Users can also access indoor maps of select airports and shopping malls.

-The feature "Nearby" is exclusive to iOS 9 and watchOS 2.2.
-It shows icons of different categories like "food" and "transportation" in the search menu.
-After clicking each icon, nearby points of interest in that category are shown with their names, distances, and reviews on Yelp.
-Additionally, pins appear at the locations of these places on the map.
-The turn-by-turn navigation can be activated with Nearby as well.
+When a user selects a category, such as "food" or "transportation," nearby points of interest in that category are displayed with their names, distances, and reviews on Yelp.
+Pins also appear at the locations of these places on the map Turn-by-turn navigation can be activated with Nearby as well.

 Transit

 The function "Transit" shows the public transport networks on the map in a number of cities and their surroundings.
 The functionality was added to iOS 9 (released on September 16, 2015), OS X El Capitan (released on September 30), and watchOS 2 (released on September 21).
 Apple Maps displays the networks of buses, subways, trains, and ferries in these cities.
 Additionally, the mapping service includes public transit schedules and shows the locations of the entries and exits of the subway and train stations.

 Support for all the routes of Amtrak in the United States has been added as of October 2, 2016.
 The routes of NSW TrainLink in New South Wales were added in April 2016.
 The routes of V/Line (Regional Rail) in Victoria (Australia) were added on October 9, 2016.
 Transit directions were expanded across the United Kingdom, excluding Northern Ireland, on December 19, 2016.
 Ireland (Republic of Ireland and Northern Ireland) was added on October 16, 2017.

 Apple's transit directions are not available in third-party apps.

 In iOS 16, Apple added the ability to add Transit Cards to the Maps app, as well as see Transit Fares.